Introduction to Registered Designs

-Most companies choose to display the UK or Community registered design number on their product and associated packaging or marketing literature, so as to warn competitors that the product is protected.
+Most companies choose to display the UK or Community registered design number on their product and associated packaging or marketing literature, or display a hyperlink leading to a webpage containing the number so as to warn competitors that the product is protected.

 The product might actually be protected by a number of different registered designs, with each one being focused on a different aspect of the visual appearance.
 For example, there could be one registered design directed to the overall shape, another directed to the attractive pattern that is printed on the product, and another directed to an icon or menu that appears intermittently on the screen of the product when it is being used.

-A UK or Community registered design has a maximum duration of 25 years from its filing date, subject to being renewed at five year intervals by paying an official renewal fee to the UK or Community Designs Registry by the 5th, 10th, 15th and 20th anniversaries of the filing date.
+UK and Community registered designs have a maximum duration of 25 years from their filing date, subject to being renewed at five year intervals by paying an official renewal fee to the UK or Community Designs Registry by the 5th, 10th, 15th and 20th anniversaries of the filing date.